Bodera/LearnPath_Mathematics/statistics/solving-exercises-list02.md

 xᵢ: each individual value in the data set
 ```

-knowing this, standard deviation can now be calculate:
+knowing this, standart deviation can now be calculate:

 ```
   √(1/(10-1)) * ((4 - 8.1)² + (6 - 8.1)² + (6 - 8.1)² + (7 - 8.1)² + (7 - 8.1)² +
                  (8 - 8.1)² + (10 - 8.1)² + (11 - 8.1)² + (11 - 8.1)² + (11 - 8.1)²)
   = √(1/9) * (16.81 + 4.41 + 4.41 + 1.21 + 1.21 + 0.01 + 3.61 + 8.41 + 8.41 + 8.41)
   = √6.3222222
-  = 2.514402951 value of standard deviation
+  = 2.514402951 value of standart deviation

   √(1/(9-1)) * ((5 - 11.111111)² + (6 - 11.111111)² + (8 - 11.111111)² + (8 - 11.111111)² + (12 - 11.111111)² +
                 (13 - 11.111111)² + (14 - 11.111111)² + (15 - 11.111111)² + (19 - 11.111111)²)
   = √(1/8) * (37.34567765 + 26.12345565 + 9.679011654 + 9.679011654 + 0.7901236543 +
               3.567901654 + 8.345679654 + 15.12345765 + 62.23456965)
   = √21.6111111
-  = 4.648775226 value of standard deviation
+  = 4.648775226 value of standart deviation
 ```

 __5º step__ - Calculate the variance of each data set by applying the formula:

 ```
 s²
-s: standard deviation
+s: standart deviation
 ```

-knowing this, standard deviation can now be calculate:
+knowing this, standart deviation can now be calculate:

 ```
   (2.514402951)²